 Jet fuel carries several common commercial and military names, including Jet A, Jet A-1, Jet B, JP-5, JP-8, TS-1, or ATF (aviation turbine fuel).
 These fuels differ slightly in a few discrete properties, for instance, in minimum freeze point or maximum flash point.
 Commercially, Jet A is used primarily in the United States, while Jet A-1 is primarily used outside the United States.
 Jet B is considered an alternative to Jet A-1 in cases of extremely cold climates, but not often supplied because it has a higher flammability than Jet A-1.
 However, all of these fuels have detailed specifications for physical properties and performance characteristics that must be met, and these are defined by international bodies, the most common of which are ASTM D1655 and DEF STAN 91-91.
-These specifications define physical properties and performance characteristics that the fuels must exhibit.
-Physical properties (e.g. D1655 Table 1 Properties) include such things as: acidity, maximum aromatics, volatility, flash point, density, and energy content.
-Performance characteristics (e.g. D1655 Table X1 Properties) include such things as combustion characteristics and atomization.
+Physical properties (e.g. D1655 Table 1 Properties) include such properties as: acidity, maximum aromatics, volatility, flash point, density, and energy content.
+Performance characteristics (e.g. D1655 Table X1 Properties) include such elements as combustion characteristics and atomization.
 Additives are also controlled (e.g. D1655 Table 2), usually by min or max volume requirements.

 How is jet fuel used on an aircraft?